belle2/basf2/online_book/basf2/first_steering_file.rst

     :class: exercise stacked

-    Save the beam-constrained B mass and the difference between half the centre-of-mass energy and the reconstructed B energy into an output ntuple.
+    Save the beam-constrained B mass and the difference between half the center-of-mass energy and the reconstructed B energy into an output ntuple.
+Run your steering file with these additions.

 .. admonition:: Hint
     :class: toggle xhint stacked